xwmx/nb/README.md

   --no-request                 Don't request or download the target page.
   -q, --quote <quote>          A quote or excerpt from the saved page.
                                Alias: `--excerpt`
+  -r, --related <selector>     A selector for an item related to the
+                               bookmarked page.
   -r, --related <url>          A URL for a page related to the bookmarked page.
                                Multiple `--related` flags can be used in a command to save multiple related URLs.